-Thursday and Friday: Each student will submit at least three comments (for a total of at least 500 words) responding to the posts submitted by your fellow students.
+Thursday and Friday: Each student will submit at least three comments (for a combined total of at least 500 words, not counting your Wednesday post) responding to the posts submitted by your fellow students.
 You are encouraged to check back several times on Thursday and Friday to keep up with the discussion.